YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 By default, SAVE -LIST provides a directory of all SAVEd blocks.

-LIST may display blocks higher than the current database size because it deals with set of saved block copies rather than the database and there are situations where a saved block may be outside the current database size (for example, due to a concurrent MUPIP REORG -TRUNCATE);
+LIST may display blocks higher than the current database size because it deals with a set of saved block copies rather than the database and there are situations where a saved block may be outside the current database size (for example, due to a concurrent MUPIP REORG -TRUNCATE);

 Incompatible with: -COMMENT